payloadcms/payload/templates/ecommerce/README.md

 ## Layout builder

-Products and pages can be built using a powerful layout builder.
-This allows you to create unique layouts for each product or page.
+Create unique product and page layouts for any type fo content using a powerful layout builder.
 This template comes pre-configured with the following layout building blocks:

 - Hero
 - Content